 Add ceiling porch bead board to an existing plywood porch ceiling or install tongue and groove and you've just created a warm inviting porch.

-Mary and I also have ideas for ceilings like porch ceiling lights and more.
+Mary and I also have ideas for porch ceiling lights.

 Porch Ceiling Materials